 Shop clearance and shop sales.

-Whenever possible, try to buy gender-neutral items for things that can be passed from one sibling to the next.
+Whenever possible, try to buy gender-neutral items for baby gear that can be passed from one sibling to the next.

-These include items like cribs, bouncy seats, onesies, bottles, and blankets.
+These include essentials like cribs, bouncy seats, onesies, bottles, and blankets.

-This way, no matter what sex your next baby is, you’ll already be ahead of the game with baby items you were able to keep.
+This way, no matter what sex your next baby is, you’ll already be ahead of the game with baby essentials you were able to keep.